May 3rd, 2021

 Syncing issues can happen occasionally with the Xbox Series X or S, and it's one of the reasons people report their Xbox One not turning on as well.
 Press and hold the guide button on the controller to turn on your Xbox.
 Or if you've already been attempting to use the controller, try pressing the Xbox button on your console.

-If your Xbox is still not working as it should after trying out these troubleshooting steps, stop by the uBreakiFix by Asurion location nearest you for fast fixes for your gaming console.
+If your Xbox is still not working as it should after trying out these troubleshooting steps, stop by the nearest uBreakiFix by Asurion location for fast fixes for your gaming console.

 Make sure your tech is protected